What is HITRUST Certification and Why Does It Matter?

 It established the HITRUST Common Security Framework (CSF), which includes elements of a variety of different standards such as:

 - ISO/IEC 27000-series

 - NIST 800-53

-Many healthcare organizations and their business associates have adopted the HITRUST CSF framework to secure electronic protected health information (ePHI).
-However, other industries also use it for security and compliance in other situations, such as GDPR.
+Many healthcare organizations and their business associates have adopted the HITRUST CSF framework to secure electronically protected health information (ePHI).
+However, other industries also use it for security and compliance in other situations, such as GDPR and FINRA.

 What Does the HITRUST Common Security Framework Include?

 Applying for HITRUST is not for the faint of heart.
-The assessment tackles the major compliance standards and there are detailed requirements that apply to businesses of all sizes.
-Completing a HITRUST assessment needs not only a high level of security expertise, but the mind of a lawyer to convert some of its general requirements into concrete policies.
+The assessment tackles the major compliance standards, and detailed requirements apply to businesses of all sizes.
+Completing a HITRUST assessment needs a high level of security expertise and the mind of a lawyer to convert some of its general requirements into concrete policies.

 HITRUST requires proven adherence to hundreds of different controls across 19 different areas, including:

 - Portable media controls (thumb drives and the like)